 Lance Gordon began his first season as men's soccer coach at CBC on July 15, 2019.
+He will begin his third season at the helm of CBC Soccer in 2021.

 2019 saw the men's soccer program go 5-11-1 and end the season strong, winning their final two games.
 Gordon saw three players, Andrew Montoya, Tyler Maynard and Cobi Johnson earn American Midwest Conference all-academic team selections and Nyasha Dube and Carlos Beltran earn AMC honorable mention selections.
 Ryan Lee also had a banner season, scoring eight goals, the most in a season by an individual since 2015.

-Gordon comes to CBC from Presentation College, an NAIA school in Aberdeen, S.D.
+Gordon came to CBC from Presentation College, an NAIA school in Aberdeen, S.D.
 At Presentation, he led both the men's and women's programs to new heights academically, posting a 3.4 GPA collectively.
 The women's program had a 9-25-1 record in Gordon's two seasons with two players earned Daktronics NAIA scholar athlete awards in 2018 and two players earning All-Great Plains Athletic Conference honors that same season while three players earned All-North Star Athletic Association honors in 2017.
 The men's soccer program went 2-32 in his two seasons but one athlete earned NAIA Daktronics Scholar Athlete honors and two players earned All-GPAC honorable mention honors in 2018 while two players earned All-Association of Independent Institutions honors in 2017.

 Prior to arriving in Aberdeen, Gordon coached one season at AMC rival Stephens College.
 Gordon led the Stars to a 2-14-1 record in his lone season in Columbia with two players earning all-AMC honors for their performance on the field.